pavelsolis/Replication-Folder/README.md

 The philosophy behind the folder structure and the example files is to automate as much as possible so that manual tweaks are not necessary.
 In this way, someone else (including yourself) can easily *replicate* and *update* your results.

-Guide files briefly describe the purpose and structure of a few folders, some also explain the example files.
-There are guides for: metadata, codes (tidy, stats, analysis), paper, slides, figures, tables and equations.
+Guide files briefly describe the purpose and structure of some folders, and explain the example files.
+Specifically, you will find guides for: metadata, codes (tidy, stats, analysis), paper, slides, figures, tables and equations.

 Once you have created your project repository from the template, tailor this file (README.md) to your specific project.
 Start by deleting up to this line so that only the description of your project reamins in it.